 The new owner of the life insurance policy keeps the policy in force by paying off your premiums.
 This investor, eventually, receives a return on their investment in the form of the policy's death benefit.

 In most cases, to qualify for a life settlement, the insured person must be at least 65 years old, with a life expectancy not to exceed 15 years.
 Also, the insurance policy payout must be at least $100,000.

 Several options to selling your insurance policy are available.
 You need to weigh each of them carefully.

 Stop Making Payments

 One option is to stop making payments to your insurance policy and let the accrued cash in your policy make the premium payments for you.
 Of course, when you use this option, your death benefit goes down, your cash value goes down, and when the cash value is depleted, your policy becomes worthless.

-Another possibility is to withdraw a limited amount of cash from your life insurance policy.
+Another possibile settlement option in life insurance is to withdraw a limited amount of cash from your life insurance policy.
 This depends on the issuing insurance company and the type of policy you own.
 One advantage of life insurance cash-value withdrawals is that these withdrawals are not taxable until the policy withdrawal amount exceeds your policy basis.
 This applies, only if your policy is not a Modified Endowment Contract.